-- Only the Disability Services Coordinator and the staff assistant have immediate access to student files and records.
+- Only the Disability Resources Coordinator and the staff assistant have immediate access to student files and records.
 Faculty do not have a right or a need to access diagnostic or other information regarding a student's disability; they only need to know what academic adjustments, auxiliary aids, and/or services are necessary or appropriate to meet the student's disability-related needs.
-To protect confidentiality by assuring limited access, all disability-related information is filed in the Disability Services Office only.
+To protect confidentiality by assuring limited access, all disability-related information is filed in the Disability Resources Office only.

 - Information in files will not be released except in accordance with federal and state laws, which require release in the following circumstances if a student:

 - States that he or she intends to harm themselves or another person(s).

 - Reports or describes any physical abuse, neglect, or sexual abuse of children or vulnerable adults within the last three years (this includes the occurrence of abuse or neglect to the student if he or she was under age eighteen at the time of the abuse).

 - Reports the use of an illegal drug for non-medical purpose during pregnancy.

 - Reports or describes sexual exploitation by counseling or healthcare professionals.